Mainframe-Archive/mainframe-os/docs/faq.md

 ## Is Mainframe OS perfect?
 Of course not.
 While we know our concepts and designs are solid, Mainframe OS is still very much in an early “alpha” state.
 Swarm, the underlying storage layer powering much of Mainframe OS, is itself still an alpha project.
 That means there are no guarantees at this stage that things will always work smoothly.
 This is the reality of decentralized development today.

 When we started a few years ago, the goal was to build a decentralized, unstoppable, private, secure messaging app.
-Step by step we went down the stack to realize the plumbing to facilitate all this smoothly simply didn’t exist yet so we got to work helping to build it from the ground up.
-A lot has gone into Mainframe OS and the way it is designed and built is really very good, if we do say so ourselves.
-Right now it is early and it’s buggy and incomplete.
+Step by step we went down the stack to realize the plumbing to facilitate all this smoothly simply didn’t exist yet, so we got to work helping to build it from the ground up.
+A lot has gone into Mainframe OS and we’re proud of its design.
+Even so, it’s still early and incomplete.
 But with this first user release, we’re now on the path of continual improvements and enhancements towards a very bright future.

+## What are some of the goals and plans for the team going forward?
+We have a multi-pronged approach to support our long-term vision of moving the world to web3, and making Mainframe OS its home.
+That includes:

+1. Killer dapps to bring users into the Mainframe OS ecosystem.
+We’ll help build or incentivize them initially to showcase capabilities, inspire other devs, and seed the offering.
+We are prepared to continue being the primary dapp devs, or being heavily involved in this as momentum builds.
+2. Continual improvements to Mainframe OS to support users and increase capabilities
+3. Increased integration of MFT in Mainframe OS (see section on token utility)
+4. Continued involvement with the decentralized development community, including Ethereum and Swarm and others, to stay aligned in vision, intention, and roadmap.
+5. Execute on our roadmap as well as possible and as appropriate for the market/resources.

+There's no question these are the early days and it's going to take some work to build up to the demand we ultimately expect.
+We have a long-term view and are invested to see it through.

 ## How can I help?
 Help us improve Mainframe OS by giving us constructive feedback on our gitter channel Mainframe OS is an open source project.
 Jump in and give us a hand!
 Try it out.
 Spread the word.
 Tell us what you think.
 Become a part of the Mainframe family.

 # Getting even deeper...